Disk space recommendations

 - monitoring notes

-- Reserve extra space for core files (few GB)
+- Reserve extra space for core files (a few GB)

 Additional items consuming space

 The best practice is to reserve space for unexpected consequences.

 Database consumes the similar size as sessions logs but it depends on content to be stored.

-It is recommended to have the Database setup on another disk or on different server to make your architecture less vulnerable to failures.
+It is recommended to have the Database setup on another disk or on a different server to make your architecture less vulnerable to failures.

 - Enabled debug or trace information could generate several times more logging (all above multiplied 3).